OSDC-Code-Maven/osdc-2023-01-public/README.md

     * Some of the blog posts

 * Remind everyone to check the results of the CI and if they don't understand the meaning ask it on the Slack channel.
+    * If the CI fails, fix it in the same branch.
+That will update the PR.
+Do NOT start a new branch.

 * Why is contributing to Open Source important?
     * You received a gift, you give a gift.